gangrif/podman-mastodon/README.md

 ## Oauth and Vapid keys

-In (the howto above)[https://www.linode.com/docs/guides/install-mastodon-server-on-centos-stream/], there is information on how to generate the OAuth and Vapid keys that you will rquire (these go into the configmap once generated)
+In [the howto above](https://www.linode.com/docs/guides/install-mastodon-server-on-centos-stream/), there is information on how to generate the OAuth and Vapid keys that you will rquire (these go into the configmap once generated)

 ## File placement, and systemd